cit1zen/workers-and-resources-community-tech-tree/README.md

 * **Why the new techs have no name or description?**
    * Currently there is no way how add custom names or descriptions to a research tree.
+* **Will update reset my research?**
+   * If you used other tech tree than CTT, the update will reset the researched and lock buildings again.
+Updates of CTT do not reset the research.
 * **Which mods are supported by this mod?**
    * There is a [list][7] of supported mods.
 * **How can I add my mod to the tech tree?**